KenMan79/react-best-practices/deep-dives/redux-orm.md

 ### Updates

 Uses an internal state that queues up actions in a "local redux".
 The underlying implementation creates actions that are passed in a reducer-like way.
 These changes are applied immutably, in-sequence to produce a final result.

+### Managing Relations

+Uses a QuerySet class to manage collections.
+A QuerySet knows the Model type and contains a list of Ids.

+For many-to-many relationships, a QuerySet is created to manage this relationship.

+E.g. `Lance` with `pilots: many("Pilot")` creates a LancePilot class and table.